 Planning a trek?
-Let one of our trusted local operators plan your trip.
+Let one of our trusted local operators help you plan your trip.

 Machu Picchu is only accessible by train or by foot.
 Roughly eighty-percent of visitors reach Machu Picchu by train, and 500 hikers start out on Inca Trail each day, Peru’s most popular trek.
 Technically, all these treks follow 'Inca' trails, but only one is known as the 'classic route'.
 (Securing a permit for the Inca Trail must be done 4-6 months in advance.)